11. Matrices and other arrays#

 Objects of the class dist

-can be used to perform hierarchical
+can be used to find a hierarchical

-clusterings of datasets.
+clustering of a dataset.
 For example:

 h <- hclust(as.dist(d), method="average") # see also: plot(h, labels=x)